Listed in: Environmental Studies, as ENST-430

 Moodle site: Course (Login required)

-The dependence of many countries on marine organisms for food has resulted in severe population declines in cod, bluefin tuna, swordfish, and abalone, as well as numerous other marine organisms.
-In this seminar we will examine the biological, sociological, political, and economic impacts of the global depletion of fisheries.
-Questions addressed will include: What is the scope of extinctions or potential extinctions due to over-harvesting?
-How have overfished species responded to harvest pressures?
+The dependency of many countries on marine organisms for food has resulted in severe population declines in cod, bluefin tuna, swordfish, and abalone, as well as numerous other marine organisms.
+In this seminar we will examine the sociological, political, and economic impacts of global depletion of fisheries.
+Questions addressed will be: What is the scope of extinctions or potential extinctions due to over-harvesting of marine organisms?
 How are fisheries managed, and are some approaches to harvesting better than others?
-How do fisheries extinctions affect the societies and economies of various countries and marine ecosystems?
+How do fisheries extinctions affect the society and economy of various countries, and ecosystem stability?
 How do cultural traditions of fishermen influence attempts to manage fisheries?
-Does acquaculture offer a sustainable alternative to overfishing?
-What is acquaculture’s impact on marine ecology?
+Does aquaculture offer a sustainable alternative to overfishing the seas, and what is aquaculture’s impact on ecosystem stability?
 Three class hours per week.